Skin Care for Dry Skin

 Apply lotion after a shower

 Moisturize after showering when your skin is still slightly damp.
 This can help prevent the skin from losing any more moisture.
+Additionally, the skin better absorbs lotions (or serums) better when it is damp.

 Read lotion labels